History of Toddington services

 On the southbound side there would have been a self-service café on the ground floor, with a restaurant above it, and the bridge would have plugged in at a mezzanine level.
 The catering plan was criticised.

-Kenning were disheartened when they didn't win this bid, and complained that they were losing a lot of money on unsuccessful bids.
+Kenning were disheartened when they didn't win this bid, and complained that they were wasting a lot of money on unsuccessful bids.

 Motorway Services Ltd 2

-Option A had the building on stilts to offer a view above the cars on the service road, and the southbound car park was placed on the hill.
-The irony of this was pointed out to them.
+Option A had the building on stilts to offer a view over the cars on the service road, and the southbound car park was placed on the hill.
+The irony that this made the cars more visible was pointed out to them.
 The restaurant and café were next to the bridge, which would have had a glass roof applied to it.

 The toilets were on the ground floor, with stairs up to the terrace restaurant.
 Space was left for an additional storey to be added.